 Copyright by: Beryn Harty

-Small butterfly with a wingspan up to 1-1/4 inches.
+The smallest yellow butterfly in Florida with a wingspan up to 1-1/4 inches.
 The upperside is greenish-yellow with black markings and a black bar on the trailing margin.
 The markings are more extensive on the female, which also has an orange flush on the hindwing.
 The underside has an orange or yellow patch with black spots.
 The hindwing is dusky green in the winter form and pale yellow in the summer form.
 The caterpillar is green with a narrow purple stripe on the back and the sides.
 The chrysalis is green.

 Common throughout range; adults and caterpillars present all year in South Florida and the Keys.